chessways/VOTP/README.md

 File encryption/decryption and  keygen.
 Powerful, versatile and hardened.
-When you compile, you have options to compile it to a simpler app or compile the full featured app.
+When you compile, you have options to compile it to a simpler app or compile to the full featured app.